Did you know that over 3 million Americans have anemia?

 Ways to take care of yourself include:

-- Exercise and eating healthy to keep your BMI and waist circumference in healthy ranges
+- Keep your BMI and waist circumference in healthy ranges by exercising and eating healthy

-- Eat foods that are rich in iron, folic acid, B-12 and Vitamin C (Try to choose foods that are lower in fat to keep the heart and body healthy!)
+- Eat foods rich in iron, folic acid, B-12 and vitamin C

 - Meet with a dietician if you are unsure about the food choices to make